basher83/automation-scripts/docs/security/SECURITY_ANALYSIS_REPORT.md

 The scripts demonstrate **good security practices** overall, with proper error handling, input validation, and defensive programming techniques.
 However, I identified several areas for improvement.

+Note: Some findings are intentionally accepted for the homelab context and are documented in [Accepted Security Considerations](./SECURITY_ACCEPTED_RISKS.md).
+Treat those as non-actionable unless the context changes.

 ## Findings by Script

 ### 1. `/proxmox-virtual-environment/pve-backup-status.sh`